 Splenic abscesses, like abscesses elsewhere, are localised collections of necrotic inflammatory tissue caused by bacterial, parasitic or fungal agents.
 They uncommonly affect the spleen due to its efficient reticuloendothelial system phagocytic activity and, consequently, are more likely seen in immunosuppressed patients.

 The main causes of splenic abscesses include:

-- infection: anaerobes are thought to be most common infective agents 8
+- infection: anaerobes are thought to be the most common infective agents 8